Paul Alexander (American football): Coaching career

 Paul Alexander, a 36 year veteran NFL and major college football coach began coaching at Penn State as a graduate assistant, then University of Michigan and Central Michigan as an assistant for Hall of Fame Head Coaches Joe Paterno, Bo Shembechler and Herb Deromedi while coaching in the Aloha, Fiesta, Rose and California Citrus Bowls.
 Alexander was the offensive line coach of the Cincinnati Bengals from 1994 to 2017.
 He also served as an assistant coach for the New York Jets and Dallas Cowboys.
-During his tenure, he coached Pro Bowlers: Richmond Webb, John Jackson, Willie Anderson, Andrew Whitworth, Jerry Fontenot, Tyron Smith, Zack Martin and Travis Fredrick along with Pro Bowl alternates Levi Jones, Eric Steinbach, Kevin Zeitler and Jeff Fain.
+During his tenure, he coached Pro Bowlers: Richmond Webb, John Jackson, Willie Anderson, Andrew Whitworth, Jerry Fontenot, Tyron Smith, Zack Martin and Travis Frederick along with Pro Bowl alternates Levi Jones, Eric Steinbach, Kevin Zeitler and Jeff Fain.
 Alexander coached in NFL playoff experiences in 2005, 2009, 2011, 2012, 2013, 2014 and 2015.

-Alexander’s offensive line paved the way for two NFL rushing records by Bengal’s RB Corey Dillon.
+Alexander's offensive line paved the way for two NFL rushing records by Bengal's RB Corey Dillon.
 During his rookie season in 1997, Dillon rushed 39 times for 246 yards and 4 touchdowns in a 41-14 win over the Tennessee Oilers breaking Jim Brown's NFL rookie single game record that had stood for 40 years.
 On October 22, 2000, Dillon set an NFL record for most yards rushed in one game (278 yards) against the Denver Broncos, breaking Walter Payton's single-game mark of 275 yards set on November 20, 1977.

-In 2015 Alexander was featured on the cover of Sports Illustrated in its article: “The Mozart behind the Bengals 6-0 record”.
-In 2017, Pro Football Focus ranked his offensive line #1 statistically in pass protection over the 11 year life of their measure; also in 2017, he was once again recognized by Sports Illustrated as the top offensive line coach in the business and named to their “Dream Team Coaching Staff”.
+In 2015 Alexander was featured on the cover of Sports Illustrated in its article: "The Mozart behind the Bengals 6-0 record".
+In 2017, Pro Football Focus ranked his offensive line #1 statistically in pass protection over the 11 year life of their measure; also in 2017, he was once again recognized by Sports Illustrated as the top offensive line coach in the business and named to their "Dream Team Coaching Staff".

 Alexander is credited for starting the first ever high school football camp devoted exclusively for linemen (Midwest Linemen Camp, Illinois Wesleyan, 1991 – current).
 He is also the creator of the Lev Sled, a blocking device manufactured by Rogers Athletic.